thegedge/personal-site/_posts/dev/2009-07-24-listening-in.md

 title: Listening In
 category: dev
 tags: [java]
+description: Simplifying the observer pattern by creating a generic messaging system.
 ---

 So it came to our attention recently that our application was making abundant use of the